 - Lecturer, EndDD.org Anti-Distracted Driving at various high schools in West Virginia and Pennsylvania

 - Lecturer, Off-label Marketing of Pharmaceutical Drugs and Medical Devices, Albany Law School

 - Author, “De-Escalate the Expert Discovery Wars,” AAJ Trial Magazine (June 2008)

 - Author, “Higher Education Law: The Relationship with the Faculty,” The Law of Higher Education, Pa.
 Bar.
 Inst.
 (1997)

 - Author, “Review of Third Circuit Antitrust Cases (May 1993-May 1995),” 1001 Antitrust Challenges in the 90’s: Enforcement Reaches New Heights, Pa.
 Bar.
 Inst.
 (1995)

-- Legal expert appearances in the Wall Street Journal, Forbes, ABC’s Good Morning America, CNBC’s Power Lunch, Lawline.com, Court Radio, Fox Radio and various local television news affiliates
+- Legal expert appearances in the Wall Street Journal, Forbes, ABC’s Good Morning America, CNBC’s Power Lunch, Lawline.com, Court Radio, Fox Radio, and various local radio and television news affiliates

 - Author, The Legal Examiner